-- Involved our tax specialists and evaluated and challenged the underlying judgements used in respect of estimation of provisions, exposures and contingencies - Considered third party advice received by the Group where applicable, status of recent and current tax assessments, outcome of previous claims, judgmental positions taken in tax returns and developments in tax environment. - Evaluated the adequacy of disclosures on tax provisions and contingent liabilities made in the these financial statements.
+- Considered third party advice received by the Group in past periods where applicable, status of recent and current tax assessments, outcome of previous claims, judgmental positions taken in tax returns and developments in tax environment. - Evaluated the adequacy of disclosures on tax provisions and contingent liabilities made in the these financial statements.